angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 you can construct what is known as a *double cantrip* pile.
 You use the first cantrip to draw the LED.
 Cast it and in response to the second cantrip, *crack* the LED for {U}{U}{U}.
-This will then allow you to draw into the two mana draw spell and cast it to then draw into Oracle and the LP required for the second {U} for it.
+This will then allow you to draw into the two mana draw spell and cast it to draw into Oracle and the LP required for the second {U}.

-In one of those examples above we have included a suggestion of where you can include protection slots within the pile.
-If you have the available mana it may help you against opponent's who are either trying to slow roll their permission spells or who are holding something like {{Stifle}} up.
+In one of those examples above we have included a suggestion where you can include protection slots within the pile.
+If you have the available mana it may help you against opponents who are either trying to slow roll their permission spells or who are holding something like {{Stifle}} up.

-## Piles not using Predict or Ideas Unbound
+## Piles Not Using Predict nor Ideas Unbound

 In the event that your draw spell(s) gets exiled, usually by pitching them to Force of Will or through your opponent actions, you need another way of drawing